genevaers/Workbench/docs/DemoViews.md

 ## How to access the Demo views in the Workbench

 Not downloaded and run the GenevaERS Demo?
-See [here](https://genevaers.github.io/demo/)
+See [GenevaERS Demo](https://genevaers.github.io/demo/)

-To see how the demo reports are configured, do the following:
+To see how the **demo reports are configured in the Workbench**, do the following:

 (Place instructions here.)